lgmoneda/data-science-management/docs/technical-leadership/tech-driven-career.md

 The activities [template](https://miro.com/app/board/uXjVKms1KIM=/?share_link_id=752512685457).

 **Activity 1**: Describe your team state using the question in the session 'Understand and characterize the state of your domain in your company'.
-**Activity 2**: Describe the state of the art using the questions in the session 'Understand the state of the art' **Activity 3**: Identify how to move from the current to an ideal state.
+**Activity 2**: Describe the state of the art using the questions in the session 'Understand the state of the art'.
+**Activity 3**: Identify how to move from the current to an ideal state.